solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 - The accounts passed into the instruction (`ctx.accounts`)
 - The program ID (`ctx.program_id`) of the executing program
 - The remaining accounts (`ctx.remaining_accounts`).
 The `remaining_accounts` is
-  a vector that contains all accounts that were passed into the instruction but are not declared in the `Accounts` struct.
+  a vector that contains all accounts that were passed into the instruction handler but are not declared in the `Accounts` struct.
 - The bumps for any PDA accounts in the `Accounts` struct (`ctx.bumps`)
 - The seeds for any PDA accounts in tha `Accounts` struct (`ctx.seeds`)